ronvoluted/stingray-material-texture-hash-check/README.md

 You can search the `out` folder for DDS files matching those texture IDs and convert them to another image format individually, then delete all the `.material`, `.dds` and `.bin` files.

 If you'd like to keep a copy of all textures however, grab and setup [dds-to-img](https://github.com/ronvoluted/dds-to-img) which will convert all DDS files to PNG or WEBM.
-Besides make textures readily viewable, it has the added benefit of reducing total space usage to 86% (DDS -> PNG).
+Besides making textures readily viewable, it has the added benefit of reducing total space usage to 86% (DDS -> PNG).
 You can delete all `.dds` afterwards.